d3/d3-color/README.md

 <a href="#hcl">#</a> <b>hcl</b>(<i>specifier</i>)<br>
 <a href="#hcl">#</a> <b>hcl</b>(<i>color</i>)<br>

 Constructs a new HCL color.
 The channel values are exposed as `h`, `c` and `l` properties on the returned instance.
+Use the [HCL color picker](http://bl.ocks.org/mbostock/3e115519a1b495e0bd95) to explore this color space.

 If *h*, *c* and *l* are specified, these represent the channel values of the returned color.